Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 Determine the formality of your rehearsal dinner first before picking out what you’ll wear.
 And if you choose your outfit slightly more “dressy” than what your guests might wear, you’ll be on the safe side.

-• If you want to look your best for the occasion, wear white, off-white, cream, or champagne.
+• Wear white, off-white, cream, or champagne if you want to look your best for the occasion.

 • Light pink or blue are also good choices, and if you want to make a statement, experiment with bold patterns or prints.

-• Avoid wearing black or dark colors, as they are the opposite colors of a bride-to-be unless, of course, they are colors that go with a theme that you are planning for your wedding.
+• Avoid wearing black or dark colors, as they are the opposite colors of a bride-to-be unless they are colors that go with a theme you are planning for your wedding.

-Choosing the best outfit for the groom should take into account how it will enhance the bride’s style and colors while still owning your own personal vogue.
+Choosing the best outfit for the groom should consider how it will enhance the bride’s style and colors while still owning your vogue.

-Nonetheless, having your own fashion moment, you should be as bold or subtle with colors and patterns as the bride to make a perfect outfit.
+Nonetheless, to make a perfect outfit, you should have your fashion moment and be as bold or subtle with colors and patterns as the bride.

 A more classic groom might want to go with more traditional attire, while a groom who is trendier and younger than average may want something that pops.

-Make sure you coordinate your outfits and pair your fashion style ahead of time, so there are no surprises.
-You will be photographed many times during the dinner, and you want to look amazing as a couple in each photo!
+Ensure you coordinate your outfits and pair your fashion style beforehand so there are no surprises.
+You will be photographed many times during the dinner and want to look amazing as a couple in each photo!

 Can You Wear Black To Rehearsal Dinner As A Guest?